puerto-vallarta-TI-0-001

 Find all of the travel information you need at Casago!

 Rely on the vacation rental specialists at Casago for local Puerto Vallarta travel information, from the best season to visit to getting around town.
 When you book Puerto Vallarta travel accommodations with Casago, you get access to the best luxury properties that are guaranteed to be safe, clean, and well-managed.
 We handle the entire rental process, from overseeing maid service and your check-in, through connecting you with the best activities in town.
-Continue reading to learn more about Puerto Vallarta’s weather, events, airport, transportation options, and places to stay.

 Puerto Vallarta Weather & Best Time to Visit

-Puerto Vallarta weather offers a tropical climate much like Hawaii, year-round.
+Puerto Vallarta weather offers a tropical climate, much like Hawaii, year-round.
 With over 300 sunny days a year and average temperatures ranging from 60 to 95, you’re pretty much guaranteed outdoor weather conducive to sunbathing, snorkeling, and swimming.
 There is a “rainy season” from mid-June through mid-October that can bring hours of afternoon rainfall, but that is the perfect opportunity to experience Puerto Vallarta spas, museums, and shopping.

 • Puerto Vallarta in fall: It’s one of the most popular times to book travel to Puerto Vallarta, with whale watching in full swing.
 You’ll find the perfect temperatures – cool evenings in the 60s, and daytime temperatures in the mid-70s.
 There is not much rain at the tail-end of the wet season.
 Popular autumn attractions include the Art & Market Marina, which runs from October through May, as well as Dia de los Muertos, the Puerto Vallarta Cup (beach soccer), Mexican Independence Day, and the Taco Fair.